mprinc/vscode-docs/docs/remote/ssh.md

     ![Illustration of platform selection](images/ssh/ssh-select-platform.png)

-    Once you select a platform, it will be stored in [VS Code settings](/docs/getstarted/settings.md) under the `remote.SSH.remotePlatform` property so you can change it at any time.
+    <span class='comment' data-comment='open settings with CMD+, and type in search: `remote.SSH.remotePlatform`'>Once you select a platform, it will be stored in [VS Code settings](/docs/getstarted/settings.md) under the `remote.SSH.remotePlatform` property so you can change it at any time</span>.

 4. After a moment, VS Code will connect to the SSH server and set itself up.
 VS Code will keep you up-to-date using a progress notification and you can see a detailed log in the `Remote - SSH` output channel.